 When it falls into the waters of the Bay, or is washed there in storms, NOx and other forms of nitrogen trigger a chain reaction of algae growth, oxygen depletion, fish kills, and other tragic results.
 About one-third of the nitrogen entering the Bay comes from airborne pollution, mostly in the form of nitrogen oxides (NOx).
 NOx comes from the combustion of fossil fuels, primarily from power plants and vehicles.

 It is estimated that Wheelabrator NOx emissions lead to the deposition of about 47 tons of nitrogen per year to the land and waters of the Chesapeake Bay watershed under the prior, less rigorous emission limits.

 Wheelabrator was the fifth-largest emitter of nitrogen oxides in Maryland in 2016, and is only one of several sources of NOx pollution in the state.
 The largest source of NOx in Maryland in 2016 was the Lehigh Cement plant in Carroll County (2,700 tons).
 Unlike Wheelabrator, the emissions rules for other facilities currently are not up for renewal by MDE.
-Until the end of 2018, the standards affecting Wheelabrator, referred to as NOx RACT (for Reasonably Available Control Technology Limits for Nitrogen Oxides Emissions from Large Municipal Waste Combusters), haven't been revised in over 20 years.
+Until the end of 2018, the standards affecting Wheelabrator, referred to as NOx RACT (for Reasonably Available Control Technology Limits for Nitrogen Oxides Emissions from Large Municipal Waste Combusters), hadn't been revised in over 20 years.

 CBF has pushed for cleaner emissions at Wheelabrator as part of our broader initiative to ensure that air pollution is reduced sufficiently to meet the regional plan to clean up the Chesapeake Bay.
 See CBF's formal comments to MDE, plus the reports of CBF experts, below .